It’s hard to beat a long weekend in a beautiful cabin that’s a stone’s throw from Shenandoah National Park and miles of trails along Skyline Drive.

 Situated in Rockbridge County, this historic log cabin sits on 21 acres and wows guests with two streams, forested trails and a small meadow.

 The logs date back to the 1800s.
-Yet, the owners ensure guests can enjoy modern conveniences, like organic bedding, a coffee maker and wi-fi.
+Yet, the owners ensure guests can enjoy modern amenities, like organic bedding, a coffee maker and Internet access.

 #5: Hobbit-Style Cabin (Broadway)